No, we work directly with the UAC to identify students eligible for a TE pathway to make sure you receive your offer.

 - The type and volume of reading required is significantly increased,

 - Higher levels of academic literacy, numeracy, essay writing and referencing skills needed,

 - Time and workload management is more complex.

 For more information on managing these issues, and more, visit the Services and Facilities webpage.

 There are many resources and programs to assist you in the transition between vocational studies and university, including bridging programs, online resources and preparation workshops available prior to each teaching session, and some offered during the semester.
 These programs range in topic and delivery mode, so there should always be one to suit your needs.
 Feedback gathered from pathway students now studying at Western Sydney University strongly recommends attending preparation programs, as they are very valuable in aiding the transition between VET or other higher education study and university.
 Please see the Workshops, programs and online resources webpage for more information.

 At the initial commencement of your program you need to attend a My Program Planning(MCP) session.
 In addition to this there are multiple services available to support and aid you in your university studies.
-These include the Student Central offices, located on each campus as a one stop shop for information, queries and direction, the Academic Program Advisors, to give advice on each program, and the comprehensive suite of online study resources available for your use 24/7.
+These include the Student Services Hub offices, located on each campus as a one stop shop for information, queries and direction, the Academic Program Advisors, to give advice on each program, and the comprehensive suite of online study resources available for your use 24/7.
 A full range of services available, and details on how you can access each, is available from the Services and Facilities page and also showcased on-campus during the twice yearly Student Services Fairs.